ARM-software/EndpointAI/graph_interpreter/Interpreter.md

     after deep-sleep periods.
 One of the memory banks allows developers to save the state of algorithms for fast return to normal operations.
 The node retention memory should be limited to tens of bytes.
-6. Graph allows memory size optimization with overlays of different nodes' working/scratch memory banks.
+6. Graph-Interpreter allows memory size optimization with overlays of different nodes' scratch memory banks.
 7.  **Multiprocessing** SMP and AMP with 32+64bits processor architectures.
-The graph description is placed in a shared memory, and any processor having access to this shared memory can contribute to the processing.
-The node reservation protocol is lock-free.
-The nodes are described with bit-fields to map execution on a specific processor and architecture.
+The graph description is placed in a shared memory.
+Any processor having access to this shared memory can contribute to the processing.
+Buffer addresses are described with a 6-bits offset and an index, to let the same address be processed without MMU.
+The node execution reservation protocol is defined in the AL, with a proposed lock-free algorithm.
+The nodes execution can be mapped to a specific processor and architecture.
     The buffers associated to arcs can be allocated to a processor's private memory-banks.
 8.  **Scripting** are designed to avoid going back and forth with the